Self Esteem Activities for Teens: 5 Proven Ideas + Free Printable Activity Book

 We each have different qualities, strengths and weaknesses.
 We all experience life differently, and it is unrealistic to expect a child to have high self-esteem throughout childhood.
 It is normal for our self-esteem levels to fluctuate.

-To help visualise teen self-esteem, I like to use the analogy of a self-esteem bucket.
-If we have a strong foundation, the bucket is filled with things in our lives that make us feel like a good person and good about who we are.
+To help visualise teen self-esteem and foster self-awareness, I like to use the analogy of a self-esteem bucket.
+If we have a strong foundation for building confidence, the bucket is filled with things in our lives that make us feel like a good person and good about who we are.
 For example, having supportive friends or mastering a new skill.

 Sometimes things can happen which make holes in the bucket, which causes the good feelings to leak out, resulting in lowered teen self-esteem.
 These can be hurtful comments from others, negative self-beliefs or just when things do not go to plan.